softwarefactory-project/DLRN/doc/source/installation.rst

   as failed.
 If a build fails, Delorean will check the log files for known, transient errors such as network issues.
 If the build fails for that reason more than maxretries times, it will be marked as failed.

+* ``gerrit`` if set to anything, instructs delorean to create a gerrit review when a build fails.

 Configuring your httpd
 ----------------------